 Performing Basic Operations

 Simply click the number keys to input values and the operation keys (+, -, *, /) for calculations.
-Use the “equals” (=) key to get your result.
-Remember to use parentheses () to control the order of operations, just like in standard mathematics.
+Use the “equals” (=) key to get your result. to use parentheses () to control the order of operations, just like in standard mathematics.

 Tackling Complex Equations